riot logo

 • Active threats

-It’s still important to combine these measures with other commercial security system components, such as video surveillance and alarm systems, but the security provided by access control and security glazing does one thing that cameras and alarms don’t: physically keeps the bad guys out.
+It’s still important to combine these measures with other commercial security system components, such as video surveillance and alarm systems, but access control systems and Riot Glass do one key thing that cameras and alarms don’t: physically keep the bad guys out!

-Before you begin making any changes or upgrades to your commercial property’s security design, it’s important to conduct a threat assessment, which will help you understand which areas are most vulnerable and require extra security measures.
+Before you begin making any changes or upgrades to your commercial property’s security design, it’s recommended to get a threat assessment done to help you understand which areas are most vulnerable and require extra security measures.

-Threat assessments are carried out by security experts who do a full walkthrough analysis of your property to determine potential vulnerabilities and provide useful recommendations on how to fix them.
+A threat assessment is an evaluation provided by a security expert, who does a full walkthrough and analysis of your property to determine potential vulnerabilities and risks and provide actionable recommendations on how to address them.

-In the context of what we’ve discussed above, a threat assessment is used to figure out where access control points are needed and where security glazing should be retrofitted.
+In the context of what we’ve discussed above, a threat assessment is used to figure out where access control systems are needed and where security glazing should be retrofitted, as well as what types of systems and materials to implement.

 If you’re considering different access control systems for your property, there are a couple of factors to consider before making your decision.

-For starters, consider what type of credentials you want people to use to access and enter your controlled security points.
+First, consider what type of credentials you want people to use to unlock and enter your building’s controlled areas.

-For instance, do you want your doors to be unlocked using a key card or a password?
-These types of systems work in a very similar way, but a key card can potentially be lost or stolen, while a password can’t.
+For instance, do you want your doors to be unlocked using a keycard or a password?
+These types of systems can provide a similar level of security, but keycards can potentially be lost or stolen, while passwords have to be remembered.

-Another (more expensive) access control option is using entry points manned by security personnel.
+Another access control option is implementing entry points manned by security personnel.
 While this will undoubtedly cost significantly more than unmanned access points, the presence of security guards is one of the biggest deterrents to unauthorized entry attempts.

-Ultimately, the type of system you choose for controlling access to your facility comes down to your personal preferences and budget.
+Ultimately, the type of system you choose for controlling access to your facility comes down to your unique security requirements, personal preferences, and budget.

-You’ll also need to be mindful of the management and maintenance that any access control system will require, so be sure to consider these factors when planning your budget.
+You’ll also need to be mindful of the management and maintenance that any access control system requires, so be sure to consider these factors when planning your budget.

 Security Glazing Retrofit Considerations

-It typically comes down to installing forced entry-resistant glazing over all the exterior glass surfaces that a would-be intruder could reach and potentially attempt to break through.
+It typically comes down to installing forced entry-resistant glazing over all the exterior glass surfaces that a would-be intruder could potentially reach and attempt to break through to force entry.

 For a high-end retailer, for example, this would mean retrofitting all storefront display windows and glass entryway doors with the glazing.

-For most commercial applications, other than those for very high-security facilities, something like containment-grade (non-ballistic) ArmorPlast® AP25 is more than enough to mitigate common threats like burglary, smash-and-grab theft, and rioting and looting.
+In most commercial applications outside of extremely high-security facilities, something like containment-grade (non-ballistic) ArmorPlast AP25 typically offers more than enough glass protection to mitigate common threats like burglary, smash-and-grab theft, and rioting and looting.

-In fact, containment-grade ArmorPlast can get riddled with bullets without shattering or giving way, so it can still protect against active threats by providing access denial, keeping attackers out and away from people inside.
+In fact, containment-grade ArmorPlast can even get riddled with bullets without shattering or yielding, ensuring access denial and keeping attackers out and away from people inside during a worst-case active threat scenario.

-As for those particularly high-security facilities, you can always install ballistic-grade (bullet-resistant) Riot Glass wherever a higher level of protection is desired.
+For more high-security facilities, such as government buildings, schools, or high-risk retail environments, you can always install ballistic-grade (bullet-resistant) Riot Glass or ArmorPlast wherever a higher level of protection is desired.

-Ballistic-grade Riot Glass is still fully forced entry resistant, but has the added benefit of being able to resist ballistic attacks and stop several bullets from specific types of firearms (according to the glazing’s UL 752 rating).
+Ballistic-grade Riot Glass is still fully forced entry resistant, but provides the added benefit of being able to withstand ballistic attacks, stopping several bullets from specific types of firearms.
+The specific level of bullet resistance is indicated by the glazing’s UL 752 rating.

-Of course, as with choosing what type of access control to implement, your budget plays a big role when determining what security glazing to implement.
+Just as with choosing what type of access control systems to implement, your specific security needs and budget play a big role when determining what security glazing to implement.
 You may find that using a combination of different types of glazing for different areas makes the most sense in terms of striking a balance between security and expense.

 Fenestration security and access control are two of the most important pillars of commercial building security — you can’t have one without the other.

-While access control systems help restrict the flow of people in and out of a building through authorized entrances, it’s essential to also implement physical barriers to forced entry, which is done most effectively using Riot Glass or ArmorPlast security glazing.
+While access control systems help monitor and control the flow of people in and out of a building and between restricted and public areas within the facility, it’s essential to implement physical barriers to forced entry alongside these systems to ensure their effectiveness.

-At Riot Glass, LLC, we are committed to providing the absolute best of the best in fenestration security solutions.
-We offer soup to nuts service, from manufacturing, to threat assessment, to installation.
+Riot Glass is committed to providing the absolute best, most cost-effective fenestration security solutions to complement your access control.
+We offer soup-to-nuts service, from manufacturing, through threat assessment, to installation.
+Contact us today for a consultation!

 riot glass logo